 Apart from trading, the volume is also essential to judging market liquidity, transaction costs, and portfolio risk.
 It’s impossible to estimate the capacity of a strategy, or the friction for a transaction, or the speed and cost to liquidate a position, without knowing the volume profile of the underlying market.
 Many strategies, portfolios, and algorithms that price well on paper fail when the volume is entered into the equation.

-Currency traders have devised a number of mechanisms to cope with the scarcity of reliable FX volume data.
-It’s possible to estimate FX transaction volumes using various proxies: currency futures, currency ETFs, short-term rate hedges like LIBOR futures and so on.
+Currency traders have devised some mechanisms to cope with the scarcity of reliable FX volume data.
+It’s possible to estimate FX transaction volumes using various proxies: currency futures, currency ETFs, short-term rate hedges like LIBOR futures, and so on.
 It’s also possible to gauge the “real” final demand for various currencies, based on trade patterns and balance of payments data.
 Central banks and public companies are obliged to publish their holdings and activities, albeit with a lag.
-Putting all these sources of information together, many currency traders have built their own currency volume datasets.
+Putting all these sources of information together, many currency traders have built their currency volume datasets.